noanorgaard/MLOps_project/reports/README.md

 >
 Answer:

-We trained the model in cloud using the engine.
-The training was done through the linux based Compute engine vitual machine.
-Here we ran our training script and made the data availeble by mounting the data it from the cloud storage(bucket) on which allowed us to train without altering the training code.
+We trained the model in the cloud using Compute Engine.
+The training was done  with Linux-based Compute Engine virtual machine where we ran our existing training script directly.
+The training data was made available to the VM by mounting it from Cloud Storage, which allowed the code to access the data in the same way as in a local setup.
+This meant that the training could be moved to the cloud without altering the training code itself.
+Using a Compute Engine VM gave us full control over the execution environment, including dependencies and runtime configuration, which was useful during development and debugging.

 ## Deployment